A short course on Tensor algebra and analysis, with applications to differential geometry: Basis of , expression of the scalar product

-To remark that, while the scalar product, being an intrinsic operation, does not change for a change of basis, the components $v_i$ of a vector are {\it not} intrinsic quantities, but they are basis-dependent: a change of the basis makes the components change.
-The way this change is done will be introduced in Sect. \ref{sec:changeofbasis}.
+We remark that while the scalar product, being an intrinsic operation, does not change for a change of basis, the components $v_i$ of a vector are {\it not} intrinsic quantities, but they are basis-dependent: A change of the basis makes the components change.
+The way this change is done will be introduced in Section \ref{sec:changeofbasis}.